sheetalbongale/Scooters-In-Austin-Data-Analysis/README.md

 - Do the most popular zip codes to start or end rides also have the most complaints?
 - Does frequency of ending scooter rides in zipcode impact complaints when adjusted on per capita basis?
-- Number of rides in certain months of the year vs Number of complains
+- Number of rides in certain months of the year.
 - Does the distance of the trip impact the method of transportation (scooter vs. bicycle)
 - What are the 10 most frequent routes for all methods?